lukaus/lactf_2025/writeups/plinko/README.md

 ```
 ![Halfway there!](/media/plinko_halfway.gif)

 After playing around with the gravity value, x=0.41 seems about right to get the ball to glide toward the edge.
 But, the first time the ball collides with something, including the scoring area, the socket is closed and I am told not to cheat!
-Oh yeah, the server validation...
+Oh, thats right, the server validation...
 Let's take a closer look.

 <br/><br/>